Police: Woman Stabbed Three People, Threatened A Fourth For No Apparent Reason In Separate Incidents In Edgewater, Uptown, East Lakeview

 The 3030 N. Broadway address is the East Lakeview Mariano’s store, where there was a report of a stabbing on the Citizen app at the time.
 The 4821 N. Broadway address belongs to Thailand Food Corp.

 The assailant is described in all four cases as a Black woman between 5 feet 6 inches and 5 feet 8 inches tall.
-She was wearing a pink top in three of the incidents, police said.MORE NEWS: Evacuation Order Remains In Effect Within 1 Mile Of Rockton Chemical Plant Fire
+She was wearing a pink top in three of the incidents, police said.MORE NEWS: Magnitude 3.8 Earthquake Reported In Western Indiana; Some Felt It In Chicago Area

 Anyone with information should call Area Three detectives at (312) 744-8261.